chickpeaces/chickpeaces.github.io/index.md

 *Mesa, AZ from Jan 2020 - Feb 2022*

-- Programmed software solutions as part of a collaborative team for testing the design of the Apache 64-E and V-22 Osprey programs, discovering, documenting, and reporting shortcomings to ensure all software artifacts were coherent with technical requirements and performance benchmarks.
+- Programmed software solutions for testing the design of the Apache 64-E and V-22 Osprey programs as part of a collaborative team, discovering, documenting, and reporting shortcomings to ensure all software artifacts were coherent with technical requirements and enabling 100% of software artifacts tested to reach performance benchmarks.

-- Maintained technical documentation consistent with program designs for the V-22 Osprey, standardizing accurate and precise communication of technical specifications to a large team of software engineers.
+- Maintained technical documentation consistent with program designs for the V-22 Osprey, standardizing accurate and precise communication of technical specifications to a large team of software engineers and reducing time to implement new features by up to 35%.

 - Developed expertise in software engineering best practices, utilizing software engineering tools such as Git, Gerrit, Jenkins, Jira, and Confluence for timely delivery of product improvements in a fast-paced agile environment.